 - Most Dungeons & Dragons settings have the Astral Plane and sometimes the city of Sigil (or an Expy) work as this.
-The Astral Plane is filled with portals that - in theory - connect to every other plane in the multiverse, no matter how minor or remote.
+The Astral Plane is filled with portals that—in theory—connect to every other plane in the multiverse, no matter how minor or remote.
 Sigil is also known as the City of Doors for similar reasons.
-The Astral Plane also meets the common Hub Level qualities of being the largest plane (as much as something can be larger than "infinite"), and being pretty much empty aside from white nebulous sight, the aforementioned portals, and the occasional traveller.
+The Astral Plane also meets the common Hub Level qualities of being the largest plane (as much as something can be larger than "infinite"), and being empty aside from white nebulous sight, the aforementioned portals, and the occasional traveller.

-- Disney Theme Parks: Central Plaza, located at the end of Main Street, USA in both Disneyland and Disneyworld, connects directly to the four major themed "lands"—Adventureland, Frontierland, Fantasyland, and Tomorrowland, as well as Mickey's Toontown Fair.
-It is even has The Hub as an alternate name.
+- Central Plaza, located at the end of Main Street, USA in both Disneyland and Disney World, connects directly to the four major themed "lands"—Adventureland, Frontierland, Fantasyland, and Tomorrowland.
+It even has The Hub as an alternate name.

 - The novel Utopia has the titular theme park being very similar to this.